 Christine Fuhrman, LSCSW

-Vice President of Outpatient Behavioral Health
+Vice President of Lotus Clinics Outpatient Behavioral Health

 Christine has been with KidsTLC since 2007 and is a licensed Clinical Social Worker who received her Master’s Degree in clinical social work from the University of Denver.
-She has been in the field over 13 years working with children, adolescents and families experiencing complex trauma and behavioral health issues in a variety of residential and community based settings.
+She has been in the field over 13 years working with children, adolescents and families experiencing complex trauma and behavioral health issues in a variety of residential and community-based settings.
 Christine is also an advocate and experienced clinician in serving LGBTQ adolescents and young adults as well as their families.
 She is a highly dynamic, skilled, and experienced clinical social worker with diverse knowledge of leadership approaches coupled with proven success in non-profit program design, professional development and other administrative functions.
 Christine’s key responsibilities include serving on the agency’s Senior Management Team in addition to administrative and clinical oversight of our Outpatient Behavioral Health Program, which provides an array of therapeutic and psychiatric services including: Individual Therapy, Family Therapy, Group Therapy, Medication Evaluations & Medication Management and Parental Education and Support groups.
-She is incredibly passionate about serving others and promoting professional development throughout the work that she does.
+She is incredibly passionate about serving others and promoting professional development throughout her work.

 Robyn Haenisch, LSCSW, KIPBS